KumarRobotics/ublox/README.md

 * `enable_sbas`: Enable satellite-based augmentation system.
 Defaults to false.
 * `dynamic_model`: See U-blox protocol spec.
 Defaults to `portable`.
 * `fix_mode`: Type of fixes supported: `2d`, `3d` or `both`.
 * `dr_limit`: Max time in seconds to use dead reckoning after signal is lost.
 Defaults to 0.
+(Untested as of 28/08/2014).

 A sample launch file is provided in `ublox_gps.launch`.
 The two topics to which you should subscribe are `/ublox_gps/fix` and `/ublox_gps/fix_velocity`.
 The angular component of `fix_velocity` is unused.